-When tomatoes are in season, balsamic tomato cucumber salad is our favorite summer salad for a light lunch or side dish at dinner.
+When tomatoes are in season this cucumber tomato avocado salad with balsamic dressing is our favorite summer salad for a light lunch or side dish at dinner.
 It's fresh and flavorful, healthy and ready to enjoy in 10 minutes!
 Make-ahead friendly, this quick and easy salad is popular at summer parties, cookouts, and family gatherings.

 There's so many things to love about this cucumber tomato salad!
 With very little effort you'll have a fresh and nourishing salad that's bursting with flavor and texture to feed your family.
 Plus it's super customizable and allergy/ special diet friendly: oil-free, gluten-free, dairy-free, nut free, low carb, egg free, meatless, and vegan.